eclipsesource/jsonforms/MIGRATION.md

 The `scope` attribute in `Scopable` is now optional.
 Use `Scoped` instead for non optional scopes.
+The utility function `fromScopable` was renamed to `fromScoped` accordingly.
 ## Migrating to JSON Forms 2.5

 ### JsonForms Component for Angular